Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements

 {\it Theory.\ }-- The hyperfine structure of hydrogen has a rich history in the study of relativistic and radiative corrections to the energy levels predicted by the Schr\"odinger equation.
-This topic has reached an impressive level of maturity, leading to astonishing precision in both theory and experiment ~\cite{PhysRevA.52.3686, PhysRevA.56.252, 10.1038/ncomms15484, Dickopf_2024, Schneider2022, PhysRevResearch.2.013364}.
-The plethora of methods and tools that became available in recent decades has led to numerous insights into the details of hyperfine splitting in hydrogen- and lithium-like ions.
-The former can be encapsulated into the following parametrization of the ground-state hyperfine splitting of hydrogen-like ions~\cite{PhysRevA.52.3686}
+This field has reached a high level of maturity, enabling remarkable precision in theory and experiment~\cite{PhysRevA.52.3686, PhysRevA.56.252, 10.1038/ncomms15484, Dickopf_2024, Schneider2022, PhysRevResearch.2.013364}.
+The development of diverse methods in recent decades has yielded numerous insights into HFS in hydrogen- and lithium-like ions.
+The former can be encapsulated into the following parametrization of the ground-state HFS of hydrogen-like ions~\cite{PhysRevA.52.3686}

-Here, $\alpha$ is the fine-structure constant, $Z$ the nuclear charge, $m_e$ the electron mass, $m_p$ the proton mass, $\mu$ the nuclear magnetic moment, $\mu_N$ the nuclear magneton, $I$ the nuclear spin, and $M$ the nuclear mass.
-Natural units, i.e., $\hbar=c= 1$ are used throughout this work.
-Moreover, $A_{1s}(\alpha Z)$ denotes the relativistic factor~\cite{PhysRev.35.1447},
+Here, $\alpha$ is the fine-structure constant, $Z$ the nuclear charge, $m_e$ ($m_p$) the electron (proton) mass, $\mu$ ($\mu_N$) the nuclear magnetic moment (magneton), $I$ the nuclear spin, and $M$ the nuclear mass.
+We use natural units ($\hbar=c=1$).
+The factor $A_{1s}(\alpha Z)$ denotes the relativistic correction~\cite{PhysRev.35.1447}.
+Furthermore, $\delta_{1s}$ is the nuclear charge distribution correction, and $\varepsilon_{1s}$ the nuclear magnetization distribution correction (Bohr-Weisskopf (BW) correction).
+Finally, $x^{1s}_{\text{rad}}$ denotes radiative corrections ~\cite{PhysRevA.52.3686, PhysRev.121.1128, PhysRevLett.51.985}).